 As well as pamphlets there are several hundred books and twenty-three journal titles mainly representing communist, Marxist or Trotskyist views.
 There is also a small vertical file of folders containing one-off journal issues, newspaper clippings on subjects such as the Petrov affair, the basic wage and cost of living during the war years, atomic testing, and also minutes of meetings and speeches, course notes for the Communist Party study groups and some of the more fragile bulletins and journals.

-All items in the collection (except newspaper clippings and ephemera) are listed in the library catalogue, and have the prefix FTS RADICAL COLL. before the shelf number.
+In the library catalogue, these items have the prefix FTS RADICAL COLL. before the shelf number.

 Other useful resources